cjh4232/Projects/Codecademy/Python/Twitter_Classification/README.md

 # Twitter Classification Project

-These two projects were the cumulative project for the supervised learning section for machine learning
+These two projects were the cumulative project for the supervised learning section for machine learning on Codecademy

 ## Viral Tweet